Lussekatten/Kombotron/README.md

 1. Started on the presentation page for the "Statistik för enskilda nummer".
 2. Got some of the calculations wrong.
 Need more debugging.
 3. I fixed the error now.
 Need to compute the pattern for the last 100 drawings and make a dropdown menu to select the number.
-The make the numbers on the page change acording to the number selected in the dropdown.
+Then make the numbers on the page change acording to the number selected in the dropdown.

+11-April-2025
+1. Working on storing the absence pattern for a certain number.
+2. The pattern for a certain number is now shown.
+But it would have been much cooler to show a diagram instead of a long series of numbers.
+Adding that feature as a new issue.